US envoys urge Netanyahu to move into Gaza ceasefire's second phase

 CAIRO (AP) — Top U.S. envoys met with Israeli Prime Minister Benjamin Netanyahu on Saturday, urging his government to move into the second phase of the ceasefire in Gaza.

-Netanyahu met with President Donald Trump’s envoy Steve Witkoff and Jared Kushner, Trump’s son-in-law and Middle East adviser, according to the prime minister's office, which did not give details of the discussions.
-A White House official confirmed the meeting.
+Netanyahu met with U.S. President Donald Trump’s envoy Steve Witkoff and Jared Kushner, Trump’s son-in-law and Middle East adviser, according to the prime minister's office, which did not give details.
+A U.S. official, speaking on condition of anonymity to describe the talks, told reporters the envoys had been working closely with Netanyahu on recovering the remains of the last hostage in Gaza, and on the next steps for demilitarizing the territory.

 The biggest signal of the second phase would be the reopening of the Rafah border crossing between Gaza and Egypt.
 Ali Shaath, the head of a future technocratic government in Gaza that is expected to run day-to-day affairs, said Thursday the border crossing will open in both directions this coming week.
 There was no confirmation from Israel, which said it would consider the matter this week.
 The crossing's Gaza side is currently under Israeli military control.

-Note: This story has been corrected to show the spelling of the boy’s name is Mohammad.